lcsirmaz/inner/README.md

 ## inner - a MultiObjective Linear Program (MOLP) solver

 A MOLP is a linear program with more than one objective function.
-The linear ''constraints'' are typically written in a matrix form where the columns correspond to (constraint) variables.
+The linear *constraints* are typically written in a matrix form where the columns correspond to (constraint) variables.